There are six different types of aplhabetical order, each with its own set of rules.

 3. Chronophonic order: This type of aplhabetical order spells words in the same chronological order as they are written in English.

-4. Iambic pentameter: This type of aplhabetical order spells words using iambic pentameter, or five pairs of metered feet per line.
+4. Iambic pentameter: This type of aplhabetical spells words using iambic pentameter, or five pairs of metered feet per line.

 5. Palindromic order: This type of aplhabetical order spells words using both their mirror image and their original form, for example “madam” would be spelled “damadam.”